johnnytemp/vscode-quick-replace-in-selection/README.md

 - For how to define rules in the configuration, you could look at the default rules as examples. (`Ctrl-Shift-P` to open command palette, type "Open Default Settings (JSON)" & Enter, and search for `quickReplaceInSelection.rules`)
 - You could make use of the default rules `Escape literal string for PCRE/extended regular expression` (optional) and then `Json stringify` and to put your regular expression in the `"find"` settings of `quickReplaceInSelection.rules`.
+- An experimental feature: to only replace the first match (instead of all matches) in each selection, put a trailing `-g` in the `"flags"` of the rule, or a leading "<code>?-g </code>" in regex input box.

 ## Default rules